Russian verb has two aspects: imperfective (НСВ) and perfective (СВ). The imperfective aspect is used:

 - when we are focusing on the process of action (for two hours, for long time)

-- when we mean a general action (usually, sometimes, always, often, many times etс.)
+- when we mean a general or repeated action (usually, sometimes, always, often, many times, every day etс.)

-We use the perfective aspect when we want to focus on the result:
+We use the perfective aspect when we are focusing on the result (completed action):

-Я написал письмо. Оно на столе. – I have written my letter.
+Я написал письмо. Оно на столе. – I have written the letter.
 It is on my desk.
-(I focus on the result – the finished letter is on my desk)
+(I focus on the result)

 - Я приготовлю суп на ужин. – I will cook soup for dinner (it will be prepared by dinner time — I focus on the result).